 Across the model specifications, the Behavior and Education Program effect on average daily consumption is precisely estimated and consistent.
 According to Model 2, which includes customer and month-by-year fixed effects, the PY2 program impact, shown by the coefficient on Participant x Post PY 2, was to reduce average daily consumption by approximately -0.63 kWh per home.
 The PY3 impact was to reduce average daily consumption by -0.91 kWh per home.
 The PY4 impact was to reduce average daily consumption by -0.91 kWh per home.
+The PY4 impact was to reduce average daily consumption by -0.91 kWh per home.
+The PY4 impact was to reduce average daily consumption by -0.91 kWh per home.
+The PY4 impact was to reduce average daily consumption by -0.91 kWh per home.
+The PY4 impact was to reduce average daily consumption by -0.91 kWh per home.
 The PY4 impact was to reduce average daily consumption by -0.99 kWh per home.
 Thus, the consumption impact increased by 8.2 % between PY3 and PY4 and 55% between PY2 and PY4.

-Figure E-1 shows the percent average daily savings with 95% confidence intervals in each month between June 2009 and May 2012 for the legacy group.70 The monthly average treatment effects are shown as a percentage of the mean of the average daily consumption of the control group.
+Figure E-1 shows the percent average daily savings with 95% confidence intervals in each month between June 2009 and May 2012 for the legacy group.71 The monthly average treatment effects are shown as a percentage of the mean of the average daily consumption of the control group.
 As the program did not start until May 2010, there were no program savings before June 2010 and, as expected, the 95% confidence interval includes zero percent savings in this period.

-69 Bertrand, Marianne, E. Duflo, and S. Mullainathan.
+70 Bertrand, Marianne, E. Duflo, and S. Mullainathan.
 How Much Should We Trust Difference-in-Differences Estimates.
 Quarterly Journal of Economics, 119 (1), pp. 249-275.
 2004.

-70 The savings in this figure were derived from a regression of average daily consumption in a month on home fixed effects, month-by-year fixed effects, and month-by-year fixed effects interacted with an indicator variable for receiving the treatment.
+71 The savings in this figure were derived from a regression of average daily consumption in a month on home fixed effects, month-by-year fixed effects, and month-by-year fixed effects interacted with an indicator variable for receiving the treatment.